 NC Postdoc Research Symposium

-We’re pleased to announce the second annual North Carolina Postdoc Research Symposium, bringing together postdoctoral scholars from across the state – including UNC-Chapel Hill, NC State, NC A&T, UNC-Charlotte, East Carolina University, UNC-Wilmington, Duke University, National Institute of Environmental Health Sciences (NIEHS) and Environmental Protection Agency (EPA).
-This multidisciplinary event will take place on June 20th at the North Carolina Biotechnology Center from 09:00 AM to 4:00 PM.
+The second annual North Carolina Postdoc Research Symposium brought together postdoctoral scholars from across the state, including UNC-Chapel Hill, NC State, NC A&T, UNC-Charlotte, East Carolina University, UNC-Wilmington, Duke University, the National Institute of Environmental Health Sciences (NIEHS), and the Environmental Protection Agency (EPA).
+This multidisciplinary event took place on June 20th at the North Carolina Biotechnology Center from 09:00 AM to 4:00 PM.

-The symposium will feature poster presentations, flash talks, career panels, free headshots, networking, and a keynote address.
-Postdocs are invited to present their work and connect with peers from a range of institutions and disciplines.
-Prizes will be awarded for the top three posters and flash talks.
+The symposium featured poster presentations, flash talks, career panels, free headshots, networking, and a keynote address.
+Postdocs were invited to present their work and connect with peers from a range of institutions and disciplines.
+Prizes were awarded for the top three posters and flash talks.

-Registration is required, with a $25 fee that includes lunch.
-A limited number of complimentary professional headshots will be available on a first-come, first-served basis.
-If you are interested in presenting a poster or flash talk, please submit an abstract through the submission portals below.
+Registration was required, with a $25 fee that included lunch.
+A limited number of complimentary professional headshots were made available on a first-come, first-served basis.
+Postdocs who were interested in presenting a poster or flash talk submitted an abstract through the submission portals below.

-Whether you’re early in your postdoc or further along in your training, this symposium offers a chance to share your work, enhance your communication skills, expand your professional network, and engage with the broader postdoctoral community in North Carolina.
-The event is open to postdoctoral scholars, faculty mentors, and others interested in supporting postdoctoral research and professional development.
-Early registration is encouraged due to space limitations.
+Whether participants were early in their postdoc or further along in their training, the symposium offered a chance to share their work, enhance communication skills, expand professional networks, and engage with the broader postdoctoral community in North Carolina.
+The event was open to postdoctoral scholars, faculty mentors, and others interested in supporting postdoctoral research and professional development.
+Early registration was encouraged due to space limitations.

 Event Photos